 SonderMind offers video telehealth sessions that are a safe and convenient way to connect with a therapist.
 Video sessions are a great option if you can’t find therapists near you.
 And it’s an especially great option during the pandemic.

-One of the things that makes SonderMind unique is its in-person therapy offerings.
+What makes SonderMind unique is its in-person therapy offerings.
 While many online services connect users with therapists virtually, SonderMind offers the option to connect in person with a therapist near you.

+SonderMind is a good option for anyone looking to start therapy and get help finding a therapist specific to their unique needs.
 This service is also a great option for anyone who wants to explore both virtual video and in-person therapy.

-Research from 2016 showed that virtual therapy is as clinically effective as traditional in-person therapy.
+Research from 2020 showed that virtual therapy is as clinically effective as traditional in-person therapy.
 That same study also indicated that clients were as satisfied with their results from virtual therapy as those who went with in-personal therapy.